Brewers vs. Astros Player Props Betting Odds

 Alvarez Stats

-- Alvarez will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .300 with three doubles, a home run, a walk and four RBI.
+- Alvarez will look for his fifth straight game with a hit in this matchup.
+In his last five games he is batting .350 with two doubles, three home runs, two walks and seven RBI.

 Alvarez Recent Games